-- Income-qualified services for eligible homeowners and rental properties
+- Additional services are available for income-eligible homeowners and rental properties

 - Three easy steps to get started on your home weatherization project

 - How to reduce your carbon footprint at home